 My leotard: Cotton or Lycra?

-The dance leotard can differ in both patterning and fabric making.
+The dance leotard can differ in both pattern making and fabric making.

-Opting for a particular model is mostly a matter of individual taste (except for requirements related to internal regulations of academies or specific teaching methods)
+Opting for a particular pattern is mostly a matter of individual taste, except for requirements related to internal regulations of academies or specific teaching methods.

 Cotton as a natural fiber is a hypoallergenic fabric that absorbs sweat excellently and is quite durable over time.